-Combining in situ sensors and a Slocum glider for studying the interaction of biogeochemical and physical-mixing processes in the Gulf of Mexico.
+Combining in situ measurements and sensor data from a Slocum glider for studying different aspects of the natural and anthropogenic carbon cycle in the Gulf of Mexico.

 This is a new and exciting analytical window for TAMUG to do large spatial scale investigations in the Gulf of Mexico and other ocean basins.
 At the moment the glider is equipped with sensors for conductivity, temperature, pressure, dissolved oxygen, Chlorophyll fluorescence, turbidity, CDOM fluorescence, and micro turbulence.
-We are also working on the development of new sensors more specific for our applications.
+We are also working on the incorporation of new sensors to address the distribution of hydrocarbons in the GoM.